top of page

 What I do: In a nutshell

-What I do: Licensing, Regulatory and Environmental
+What I do: Licensing, Regulatory, Disciplinary and Environmental

 I act for local authorities, statutory bodies, single and multiple operators and objectors, in relation to all types of licences and applications.
 I appear before local authority committees and on appeals to the Magistrates' Courts, Crown Court (in taxi and firearms matters) and High Court (in appeals by way of case stated and judicial review).
 I am also instructed to act as legal advisor to licensing committees.